trevorlinton/webkit.js/README.md

 Running in Node
 --------------
-This is the preferred way of running it, an EGL simple window should appear, if not file a bug.
-Debug messages are printed to stderr.
+This is the preferred way of running it, if using the debug version outputted on stderr should be traces, stdout contains bitblt's (As png's) of render changes, if not file a bug.

 ```
 $ node webkit.js "<html><body>Some HTML</body></html>"